 Since a chapter 11 debtor generally remains in possession of its assets and operates its business in the ordinary course, it generally has the right to continue using the assets that it pledged as collateral to secure some or all of its obligations to creditors, even if the debtor defaulted on its obligations prepetition.
 For example, a debtor that operates a movie theater may have pledged the theater seating it uses in its auditoriums as collateral for a business loan.
 Upon filing chapter 11, Bankruptcy Code § 363(c)(1) permits the debtor to continue using the seating in its day-to-day operations.

 In the case of a lender that holds a lien against a debtor’s cash (i.e., its “cash collateral”), which includes cash and cash equivalents and extends to the proceeds of other collateral (accounts receivable, rents, inventory, etc.), some restrictions apply.
 Before a debtor can use cash collateral, Bankruptcy Code § 363(c)(2) requires that it must obtain either (a) the consent of the lender holding a lien against the cash; or (b) a court order allowing it to do so.
-A chapter 11 debtor typically needs immediate access to cash, resulting in the need for the debtor to prepare and submit a first day motion requesting authority to use cash collateral.
+A chapter 11 debtor typically needs immediate access to cash, resulting in the need for the debtor to prepare and submit a first day motion requesting authority to use cash collateral, which we discuss in Installment 15.

 In the event that a debtor’s request to use cash collateral is contested by its lender, the lender bears the burden of proving that it does in fact hold a valid security interest in the debtor’s cash, at which time the burden shifts to the debtor to show that it can provide the lender with adequate protection for the lender’s security interest.